-Ways to Volunteer at Back Alley Bikes
+Ways for adults (19 and older) to Volunteer at Back Alley Bikes

 Maintenance Volunteers: Maintenance volunteers help us maintain our space by sorting donations, building bikes for our Youth Give-a-Way program, cleaning the space and general upkeep of our warehouse.
 Maintenance Volunteers work in the shop on Wednesday and Thursday nights.